keymanapp/keyman/common/predictive-text/docs/worker-communication-protocol.md

    */
   capabilities: {
     /**
-     * The maximum amount of UTF-16 code units that the keyboard will provide to
+     * The maximum amount of UTF-16 code points that the keyboard will provide to
      * the left of the cursor, as an integer.
      */
-    maxLeftContextCodeUnits: number,
+    maxLeftContextCodePoints: number,

     /**
-     * The maximum amount of code units that the keyboard will provide to the
+     * The maximum amount of code points that the keyboard will provide to the
      * right of the cursor, as an integer.
 The value 0 or the absence of this
      * rule implies that the right contexts are not supported.
      */
-    maxRightContextCodeUnits?: number,
+    maxRightContextCodePoints?: number,

     /**
      * Whether the platform supports deleting to the right.
 The absence of this